sanderyt/frontend_test/README.md

 so you will be able to persist change on this API.

 ### 4. Only show the popup on first visit

+On a real use case, we don't want to show the popup each time a user visit the page so adapts the code to show the popup only on the first visit.

+For this one you are free to implement it the way you want.